dman-coders/drupal_testkit/README.md

     behat

-However, that will do everything.
+However, that will do everything, and not everything will work.
 Uusally best to start with the selftest ones, then work up from there.

+## To run some self-tests

+    behat features/selftest/selftest.feature

 ## To generate some component screenshots

-    behat --profile chrome features styleguide
+    behat --profile=chrome --suite=styleguide

+Will use chrome to run the tests identified by the named suite (set of tests) Requires Chromerunner to be listening!

 ## Troubleshooting